pkivolowitz/shiny_apple/README.md

 an error such as not being able to delete a target due to permissions.
 If -s is not given, the program will continue despite any errors.

+The -A options is equivalent to specifying -o -d -a.

 By default, the program prints a statement about each file or directory it deletes.
 If the -q option is given, this printing is supressed.